pankajwithgit/myRetail/README.md

 8. Spring Tools Suite 4 (STS) [as IDE] - https://spring.io/tools

 ### __How to run the project?:__
-1. Install MongoDB version 4.4.4 (current as on today) - https://docs.mongodb.com/manual/administration/install-community/
+1. Install and run MongoDB version 4.4.4 (current as on today) - https://docs.mongodb.com/manual/administration/install-community/

 2. Use any IDE (eclipse, IntelliJ, STS etc) and import/clone the git repo - https://github.com/pankajwithgit/myRetail.git